 MCWD, MRWPCA, and FORA agreed to study a mix of different solutions to meet the additional water augmentation component, including water conservation, a possible increase or decrease to the advanced treated water component, and other available options.
 FORA staff and the water augmentation Technical Advisory Group (TAG) prepared a request for proposals (Attachment A) to solicit professional services to perform the study.
-The scope of work includes a background assessment, alternatives identification, and analysis of options.
-Staff expects to evaluate consultants and negotiate a contract bringing it back to the Board for consideration in April.
+The scope of work includes a background assessment, alternative identification, and analysis of options.

-Staff recommends the Board authorize the Executive Officer to solicit, negotiate, and select a contract for a Fort Ord Water Augmentation Alternatives Study, not to exceed \$157,000.
+Staff recommends the Board authorize the Executive Officer to solicit, negotiate, and select a professional services contract for a Fort Ord Water Augmentation Alternatives Study, not to exceed \$157,000.